 As the introduction from the page clearly states, this new Autologon tool by Microsoft can configure Windows’ built-in autologon mechanism so that your credentials are automatically entered, thus allowing you to bypass manually logging in, while it all being encrypted in the registry this time.
 The encryption being the difference between this method and just using the registry manually yourself with the alternative way below.

-From the Automatically sign-in field, enter your password and then confirm it by typing it once again.
-Click on the “OK” button to confirm the changes and you’re done.
+3. From the Automatically sign-in field, enter your password and then confirm it by typing it once again.
+Click on the OK button to confirm the changes and you’re done.

-With the Registry now at your fingertips, navigate your way to the following key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon
+2. With the Registry now at your fingertips, navigate your way to the following key:

-When you get there, you’ll see an entry on the right side that’s called “DefaultUserName.”
+3. When you get there, you’ll see an entry on the right side that’s called DefaultUserName.
 Double-click on it and ensure that your account—either Microsoft account or local account, depending on the one that you use—is appearing under the Value Data box.

-Now comes the enabling of the automatic login.
-To do that, stay in the same part of the registry, and on the right side once again, locate the “AutoAdminLogon” entry.
-Change the Value Data inside, using numerical values, from zero to one.
+5. Now comes the enabling of the automatic login.
+To do that, stay in the same part of the registry, and on the right side once again, locate the AutoAdminLogon entry.
+Change the Value Data inside, using numerical values, from 0 to 1.